molst/annagreta/README.md

 (def routes (-> (moustache/app ["hello-world-resource"] (moustache/app :get hello-world-route-handler))
 ```

-It is just as easy to grant functionality at a lower program level.
+It is just as easy to grant functionality at a lower program level:

 ```clj
 (ns webstuff